Image Credit: Harmeet Rehal

 WORK STATEMENT

-Logan MacDonald is an artist, curator, writer, educator and activist who focuses on identity and belonging through queer, disability, and decolonial perspectives.
-He is of mixed-European, and Mi’kma... w ancestry, who identifies with both his Indigenous and settler roots.
+Logan MacDonald is an artist, curator, writer, educator, and activist who focuses on identity and belonging through queer, disability, and decolonial perspectives.
+He is of mixed-European and Mi’kmaw ancestry and identifies with both his Indigenous and settler roots.
 Born in Summerside, Prince Edward Island, his Mi’kmaw ancestry is connected to Elmastukwek, Ktaqamkuk.
-His artwork has exhibited across North America, notably with exhibitions at L.A.C.E.
-(Los Angeles), John Connelly Presents (New York), Ace Art Inc. (Winnipeg), The Rooms (St. John’s), and BACA (Montréal), in addition to being published by Goose Lane, Canadian Art, C Magazine, UN Projects, and more.
+His artwork has been exhibited across North America, notably with exhibitions at L.A.C.E.
+(Los Angeles), John Connelly Presents (New York), Ace Art Inc. (Winnipeg), The Rooms (St. John’s), and BACA (Montréal), His work has been published by Goose Lane, Canadian Art, C Magazine, UN Projects, and more.
 In 2019, MacDonald was longlisted for the Sobey Art Award and was honoured with a six-month residency at the Künstlerhaus Bethanien in Berlin.
-He holds a BFA in Interdisciplinary Studies from Concordia University, and a MFA in Studio Arts from York University.
-In 2019 he was the lead Accessibility Consultant for the Toronto Waterfront Sidewalk Labs project.
-In 2021, he was a keynote speaker for the Canadian Public Arts Funders (CPAF), and in 2022 he was a respondent for the Ontario Arts Councils 2022-2027 Strategic Plan.
-He served as Vice-Chair of the Indigenous Curatorial Collective (ICCA) from 2019-2022.
+He holds a BFA in Interdisciplinary Studies from Concordia University and a MFA in Studio Arts from York University.
+In 2019 he was the lead Accessibility Consultant for the Toronto Waterfront Sidewalk Labs project; in 2021, he was a keynote speaker for the Canadian Public Arts Funders (CPAF); and in 2022 he was a respondent for the Ontario Arts Council’s 2022-2027 Strategic Plan.
 Currently, MacDonald is a Canada Research Chair and Assistant Professor in Studio Arts at University of Waterloo.